Brennan Hall Renovations Update, Town Hall Recap

 "The renovation and renewal of Brennan Hall is expected to be funded through a fundraising campaign, which is already attracting generous donations from St. Mike's alumni and friends," Stefan Slovak, Director of Communications, Events and Outreach, said.
 The second source will be, "through a fund, designated to support capital projects and approved for this purpose by the Collegium (the governing board of USMC) in December 2017."

-While at this point, it is difficult to tell what exactly the new Brennan Hall will look like, USMC hopes that it will become a brighter, warmer, more welcoming hub of St. Mike's student activity.
+While at this point, it is difficult to tell what exactly the new Brennan Hall will look like, USMC hopes that it will become a brighter, warmer, and more welcoming hub of St. Mike's student activity.